Stuart Fairchild Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.92 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.88).

-- The Nationals surrender the third-most home runs in baseball (154 total, 1.4 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (158 total, 1.4 per game).

-- The left-hander last pitched on Saturday against the New York Mets, when he went 5 2/3 innings, allowing four earned runs while giving up six hits.
+- In his last appearance on Monday against the Milwaukee Brewers, the righty went 5 1/3 innings, allowing two earned runs while surrendering six hits.

+- In 16 games this season, the 26-year-old has an ERA of 4.97, with 7 strikeouts per nine innings.
+Opponents are hitting .261 against him.

 © 2023 Data Skrive.
 All rights reserved.